A. The covenant and the reforms of King Josiah.

 i.
 There were other great kings of Judah and the united kingdom of Israel – such as David and Hezekiah.
 Yet one thing that made Josiah unique was his godliness in his day.
 He lived in a remarkably wicked time, so his godliness was remarkable against the backdrop of his times.
 “David was a greater but not a better man than Josiah.”
 (Clarke)

 ii.
 Nevertheless, not long after his reign Judah was severely judged by the Lord.
 This shows that despite all Josiah’s efforts, there was an outward conformity among the people of Judah, yet their hearts were not really turned towards the Lord.
-“They pretended and professed to do so; but the most of them dissembled and dealt deceitfully, not turning to God with their whole hears, as good Jeremiah complaineth.”
+“They pretended and professed to do so; but most of them dissembled and dealt deceitfully, not turning to God with their whole hearts, as good Jeremiah complaineth.”
 (Trapp)

 iii.
 Jeremiah ministered in the days of Josiah, and his message to the people of Israel shows this.
 Through Jeremiah, God promised that if the people genuinely turned to Him that they would dwell in the land securely (Jeremiah 7:5-7).
 Nevertheless, God looked at the people of Judah and said: Judah has not turned to Me with her whole heart, but in pretense.
 (Jeremiah 3:10)